 The state of Vermont grants licenses and permits to businesses.
-These licenses and permits allow businesses to operate legally within the state by certifying that they have met state standards for their industry.
+These licenses and permits allow businesses to operate legally by certifying that they have met state standards for their industry.

-To find out what specific licenses your business may need to operate in the state of Vermont, click here.
+To find out what specific licenses your business may need to operate in the state of Vermont, visit the state's online directory here.
 Most of the licensing applications can be completed online.

 Vermont also requires some businesses to be licensed by the Secretary of State.
 To find out more about the requirements for your profession, you can go to sec.state.vt and select your business category from the list of regulated professions.

 4. Register your business with the Secretary of State.

 If you already have a business entity in the state of Vermont, you may want to use a different name as your trade name or DBA (doing business as).
 If that his the case, you need to register your trade name with the Secretary of State.